 Continue after the break to learn more about “Made in Athens”.

-Description courtesy of the Greek pavilion’s official press release.
+Made in Athens: Description courtesy of the Greek pavilion’s official press release.

 Contemporary Athens is a city of strong contradictions: It is a city whose particular identity was shaped during post-World-War-II reconstruction.
 A city which has at its disposal an exceptionally talented cadre of young architects, international in orientation, well educated and with a wealth of professional experience.
 It is, however, the city that was most stricken by the current economic crisis.
 Currently the Athenian urban space is decomposing and there are increasingly frequent and greater disruptions of the social web.
 The younger generation of architects benefited from the positive aspects of globalization and today has come face-to-face with the harsh aspect of the global financial crisis, a plummeting standard of living and the need to redefine the priorities of architectural design.